sjbrownrigg/discogstagger/README.md

 discogstagger2 is a console based audio meta-data tagger.
 Release data is retrieved via the discogs.com API.

+discogstagger2 is based on the great work of [jesseward](https://github.com/jesseward/discogstagger).

 Simply provide the script with a base directory, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstagger2 calls out to the discogs.com API and updates the